 English Corner has even gained enough visibility to be included as a stop on guided tours for foreign tourists visiting Beijing.
 The tourists are bussed in and roam the commons for an hour in order to make contact with locals.
 It’s a win-win experience.
 The tourists meet real Chinese people and the Chinese attendees receive free English practice, a valuable service.

-The popularity of English Corner would seem to warrant a police presence, but none are visible.
-The lack of authority here is deceptive, however.
+The popularity of English Corner would seem to warrant the presence of law enforcement, but no police are visible.
+The lack of authority is deceptive, however.
 Plainclothes officers from the Ministry of State Security (MSS) do attend English Corner to keep tabs on activists and political discussions.
 This was confirmed by an officer from another state bureau, a credible source who claims he attends English Corner regularly, purely out of personal interest, and not in his capacity as a civil servant.
-According to this officer:
+According to this officer, when outspoken activists attend English Corner, they will be spotted by MSS agents, so, in his opinion, is quite important to talk about neutral topics rather than “sensitive issues.”

 The sensitive issues that this officer referred to consist of the three Ts: Tibet,Taiwan, and Tiananmen Square.
 Other, less sensitive, issues include China’s claims in the South China Sea and violence in the western province of Xinjiang.